 We publish lunch menus each month.
 Menus are posted at school and can be accessed on the Sycamore Education web site.
 Meals are ordered daily in the classrooms.
 All meals include an entree and milk plus fruits, vegetables and breads to meet the guidelines set by the National Hot Lunch Program.
 All meals are prepared on site and served fresh and hot from the oven.
 Menus are subject to change without notice in the event of delivery not being received or other unforeseen circumstances.

 Zion offers a program called “OFFER versus SERVE”.
 This means that instead of just serving one standard meal, we offer additional fruits and vegetables to let the children make their own healthy choices.
 We also allow them to take a smaller portion of foods.
 Some times students are overwhelmed by having a large amount of an unfamiliar food so this gives them the opportunity to try more new things while still choosing their favorites.
 All hot lunch meals are served with water and a choice of 1% white milk or fat free chocolate milk.
-Students can have seconds of milk for 50¢, side dishes for 50¢, and main dishes for $1.
+Students can have seconds of milk, side dishes, and main dishes for an extra charge.

 In addition to food that tastes good, we also follow all National School Lunch regulations and policies, our Wellness policy, and the HACCP plan.
 Our kitchen is regularly inspected by the local health department.

 In addition to a library in the school, Zion Classical Academy students receive services from the Hastings Public Library’s Bookmobile.
-Every Monday each class visits the library or the Bookmobile to check out a wide selection of age-appropriate books.
+Every other week, each K-6 class visits our ZCA Library or the Bookmobile to check out a wide selection of age-appropriate books.
 A Hastings Public Library card is needed to check out books from the Bookmobile.
 Library cards are free for Adams County residents and are available by applying at the Hastings Public Library.